-At Boardwalk, we always strive to work with our resident members.
-Here are the answers to some of the most frequently asked questions we receive from former Resident Members with an outstanding balance or inquiries regarding the move out.
+At Boardwalk, we strive to work with our Resident Members (RM) a.k.a., Tenants.
+Here are answers to some of the most frequently asked questions received from former Resident Members regarding outstanding balances and the moving out process.

-How do I make payment on my outstanding balance after I have moved out?
+How do I make payment towards an outstanding balance after I have moved out?

 I have a balance owing, but do not have the funds to pay off the balance all at once.
 What options do I have?

-At Boardwalk we always try our best to work with our resident members.
-We offer monthly repayment plans to assist former resident members in clearing off their balance with us.
+At Boardwalk we always try our best to work with our Resident Members.
+We offer monthly repayment plans to assist former Resident Members in clearing their balance.
 Additionally, when a repayment plan is set up with Boardwalk and payments are made, we turn off the interest that is applied on outstanding balances.
 We highly recommend setting up a Boardwalk repayment plan as soon as you move out to avoid unnecessary charges and interest.

 Does my balance owed to Boardwalk affect my credit negatively?

-If you have a repayment plan that has been set up with Boardwalk and you are making the payments, the balance will not be reflected with the credit bureau.
-However, if your file has been sent to collections, the balance may have a negative effect on your credit.
-Please note, if there is a legal judgment against any balance owing, this may reflect on your credit report.
+If you have a repayment plan set up with Boardwalk and are making payments, the outstanding balance will not be reflected with the credit bureau.
+However, if your file has been sent to collections, the balance may have a negative effect on your credit and if there is a legal judgment against any balance owing, this may also reflect on your credit report.

 When can I expect my Statement of Account and/or return of my Security Deposit after I have moved out?